Citrinate/dboTranslationTool/README.md

 ## User states

-All users fall into one of the four categories:
+All users fall into one of four categories:

 **Unauthorized user**: All users who create an account will recieve a prompt telling them that they cannot submit translations until their accounts are approved by an admin user.